Search

 Jason Griffiths

-Jason Griffiths, holding a career record of 70-28-8, begins his seventh season as head coach of the Otterbein men's soccer program.
+Jason Griffiths, holding a career record of 82-32-12, recently finished his seventh season as head coach of the Otterbein men's soccer program.

-Even more recently, he oversaw the 2021 Otterbein team to a 15-2-4 record and 7-0-2 mark in conference play.
+After the COVID pandemic, he followed that by leading his 2021 team to a 15-2-4 record and unbeaten 7-0-2 mark in conference play.
 Despite being picked sixth in the league's preseason poll, the Cardinals soared up to No. 6 in the national rankings and shared the OAC regular-season title with John Carroll.

-Griffiths is a 2x OAC Coach of the Year and has made the NCAA Championships twice in four full seasons.
-His Cardinals advanced to the Sweet 16 (in Chicago) during that inaugural 2017 run and then made the second round in 2021 after being chosen as a regional host.
-The Cards were eliminated by eventual national semifinalist UChicago.
+Griffiths, a 2x OAC Coach of the Year, watched his Cardinals advanced to the Sweet 16 (in Chicago) during that inaugural 2017 run and make the second round in 2021 before falling to eventual national semifinalist UChicago.

-Otterbein settled 11th and 24th, respectively, in the final United Soccer Coaches national rankings during each of the two postseason runs.
-He has already coached a pair of All-Americans in defender Jaden Lunger (2017) and forward Will Isaac (2021).
+Otterbein has finished in the final set of national rankings twice (No. 11 and 24) under Griffiths, who has coached a pair of All-Americans in defender Jaden Lunger (2017) and forward Will Isaac (2021), along with CSC Academic All-American Mark Wischmeyer in 2023.

 Griffiths joined Otterbein after three-plus years as a Senior Director of Coaching at Classics Eagles Soccer Club in Columbus, where he managed 30 coaches and teams, implemented year-round training sessions for all age groups, coached “elite teams” at regional/national events and spearheaded travel, presentation and summer camp responsibilities.
 He also served as an assistant coach for Otterbein from 2013-15, specializing in training and recruiting.